DLR Logo

 Signal Processing (Dr. Rolf Scheiber)

-Development of innovative algorithms and techniques for airborne SAR signal processing (interferometry, polarimetry, tomography, differential interferometry, multi-pass interferometry), operational processing of SAR data acquired during E-SAR and F-SAR flight campaigns, data archiving using DIMS (Data Information and Management System), studies and project contributions for national and international spaceborne SAR missions.
+Development of innovative algorithms and techniques for airborne SAR signal processing (interferometry, polarimetry, tomography, differential interferometry, multi-pass interferometry), operational processing of SAR data acquired with the airborne sensors of the Institute, data archiving via DIMS (Data Information and Management System), studies and project contributions for national and international SAR missions.

 Read more